 Learn About Health Insurance in Your State!

-The Cost of Health Insurance in the United StatesThe average cost of health insurance in the United States was $6,981 per person in 2016 (the most recent years published data).
+The Cost of Health Insurance in the United StatesThe average cost of health insurance in the United States is $6,981 per person based on the most recently published data.
 For a family of four this translates to $27,924 per year.
 This cost varies significantly by state and by type of insurance.
 The map below identifies the health insurance cost, by state.

 WANT MORE INFO ON HEALTH INSURANCE IN YOUR STATE?